FDuarte-Dev/course-service-api/README.md

 ### Users

-- There are multiple **users** accessing the REST endpoints (e.g., from the Mimo app)
+- There are multiple **users** accessing the REST endpoints (e.g., students for the course)
-- You don't have to create an authentication system, just hardcode any user-specific actions to a single user
+- I didn't create an authentication system, just hardcoded some user-specific actions to a single user
 - Each user can solve multiple **lessons**
 - Each **lesson** can be solved multiple times
 - Track the time the **user** starts the **lessons** and the time the **user** completes the **lesson**